Drinking / Household Water

 Camping and Emergency Drinking Water

-When in situations where your normal source of household water is unavailable, such as while camping or during a water related emergency only use water from known sources and treat the water before consuming.
+When in situations where your normal source of household water is unavailable, such as while camping, during extreme weather events or a water related emergency, only use water from known sources and treat the water before consuming.
 As always, the best time to plan is before a disaster happens.